 Tips for Making Exercise a Habit

-If you hoped to exercise more this year and have found it difficult to stick with the plan, we understand.
+We all know that exercise is an important aspect of our health, especially since one in four Americans sit for more than eight hours a day, according to the Centers for Disease Control and Prevention (CDC).
+But finding the time and the motivation to work out can be an exercise of will in and of itself.
+If you would like to exercise more but have found it difficult to stick with a plan, we understand.
 We reached out to a few Texas Health Resources experts to find out how to make exercise a habit for good.

-Jessica Hamilton, the fitness center manager at Texas Health Neighborhood Care & Wellness in Burleson, says people should ask themselves two questions when thinking about their exercise goals.
+Jessica Hamilton, the fitness center manager at Texas Health Neighborhood Care & Wellness in Burleson, a department of Texas Health Fort Worth, says people should ask themselves two questions when thinking about their exercise goals.

 “First, ask yourself if you set reasonable goals and then, ask what you have done to hold yourself accountable to these goals,” she suggests.
 “Oftentimes, individuals are so extremely eager to get in shape that they set unreasonable goals and expectations.
 When starting a fitness plan, it’s best to start with a minimalistic approach and build on it, such as making it a goal to work out or hit the gym three days per week.
 It’s best you start with what you know, and then add variety as you feel more comfortable and confident.